Islandora/documentation/docs/user-documentation/content_types.md

 ![a screenshot of a "Needs Review?" field appearing at the bottom of a new node form](../assets/islandora8_newfieldinform.png)

-!!! tip "RDF Mappings"
+!!! note "RDF Mappings"
     New fields, with the exception of Typed Relation fields, are not automatically indexed in Fedora and the triple-store.
 Update the    Content Type's RDF Mapping to enable indexing the field (see below).

-!!! tip "Search"
+!!! note "Search"
     New fields will not automatically be searchable.
 They need to be added to the SOLR index configuration.
 See the ['Setup and Configure Search'](searching.md) page for more information.

-!!! tip "Context"
+!!! note "Context"
     To add new behavior based on the results of this new field, check out [link to Context docs](searching.md)

 ### Change the Form Display